Medieval satire

 Featured:

-In the Early Middle Ages, examples of satire were the songs by goliards or vagants now best known as an anthology called Carmina Burana and made famous as texts of a composition by the 20th century composer Carl Orff.
+In the Early Middle Ages, examples of satire were the songs by Goliards or vagants now best known as an anthology called Carmina Burana and made famous as texts of a composition by the 20th-century composer Carl Orff.
 Satirical poetry is believed to have been popular, although little has survived.
 With the advent of the High Middle Ages and the birth of modern vernacular literature in the 12th century, it began to be used again, most notably by Chaucer.
 The disrespectful manner was considered "Unchristian" and ignored but for the moral satire, which mocked misbehaviour in Christian terms.
-Examples are Livre des Manières (~1170), and in some of Chaucer's Canterbury Tales.
+Examples are Livre des Manières by Étienne de Fougères (~1178), and some of Chaucer's Canterbury Tales.
 The epos was mocked, and even the feudal society, but there was hardly a general interest in the genre.

-During Renaissance lived the two major satirists of the Medieval Europe, Giovanni Boccaccio and François Rabelais.
-Other examples, part of the Renaissance reawakening of Roman literary traditions, were the satires Till Eulenspiegel and Reynard the Fox were published, and also in Sebastian Brant's Narrenschiff (1494), Erasmus' Moriae Encomium (1509) and Thomas More's Utopia (1516).
+Two major satirists of Europe in the Renaissance were Giovanni Boccaccio and François Rabelais.
+Other examples of Renaissance satire include Till Eulenspiegel, Reynard the Fox, Sebastian Brant's Narrenschiff (1494), Erasmus' Moriae Encomium (1509), Thomas More's Utopia (1516), and Carajicomedia (1519).

 Personal tools